sergedomk/sergedomk.github.io/micro_services_benefits_costs/markdown.md

 # #1.
 ## Misjudged the complexity.
 ???
-* While a micro-service may be simple compared to a 1 million line monolith.
+* While a micro-service may be simple compared to a 1 million line monolith,
 * A collection of micro-services is a whole new kind of complex.
 * [_Reality check_] Complexity is the essance of coding; You cannot have code without it.
+* There is no Silver Bullet which will make complexity go away.
 ---
 ## Interfaces, Interfaces, Interfaces.